 There are lots of beautiful things about becoming a new mum.
 Pregnancy (after the morning sickness) makes you glow, your hormones are gearing up to grow a new person and you’re skin and hair have never looked better!

 However, not a lot of people really talk about how your body (and skin and hair) rebuilds itself after giving birth.
-Hair loss after pregnancy can be the sudden shedding (sometimes in clumps) that many new mothers experience between three and six months after they give birth.
+Hair loss after giving birth can be the sudden shedding (sometimes in clumps) that many new mothers experience between three and six months after they give birth.

-Here are our tips that may help look after your hair after birth and make you feel more like yourself:
+Tips to help your hair after giving birth and make you feel more like yourself:

 - Be extra-gentle during your shedding season to prevent excess hair loss after pregnancy.
 Use a Tangleteezer (special detangling brush – we have them in stock, just ask us) to ease through the tangles